 In the maintenance population, we included 11 references from three placebo-controlled RCTs; of the eleven references selected for inclusion, four were conference abstracts and/or presentations.
 In total, we identified three peer-reviewed published studies that included a control arm.
-Using criteria published by the US Preventive Services Task Force (USPSTF; see Appendix D), we rated one of these studies to be fair due to the potential loss of randomization after retrospective identification of BRCA mutation subgroups (see Study 19 of olaparib maintenance below) and the other studies (NOVA trial of niraparib and SOLO2 trial of olaparib) to be of good quality.
+A fourth peer-reviewed publication was identified after posting of the evidence report (ARIEL3).
+Using criteria published by the US Preventive Services Task Force (USPSTF; see Appendix D), we rated one of these studies to be fair due to the potential loss of randomization after retrospective identification of BRCA mutation subgroups (see Study 19 of olaparib maintenance below) and the other studies (NOVA trial of niraparib, SOLO2 trial of olaparib, and ARIEL3 of rucaparib) to be of good quality.
 Studies that were only available in grey literature sources were not assigned a quality rating.